We are always looking for bright,

 co-author on some

-publications or conference abstracts -- list these and any
+publications or conference abstracts: list these and any

 awards prominently on your CV.
-Your research statement should also
+Your SoP

-intellectual overlap with at least one
+intellectual overlap with several

-Stanford EE faculty member.
+Stanford EE faculty members.
+See this

 - Q: Is the GRE required